-To ensure tap water is safe to drink, EPA sets regulations to limit contaminants in water provided by public water systems.
-The table below lists drinking water contaminants that were detected during 2024.
-Many more contaminants were tested but only the substances listed below were found in your water.
+To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the contaminants in water provided by public water systems.
+The table below lists all the drinking water contaminants that we detected during the calendar year of this report.
+Although many more contaminants were tested, only those substances listed below were found in your water.

-All sources of drinking water contain naturally occurring compounds.
-At low levels, these substances are generally not harmful.
+All sources of drinking water contain some naturally occurring contaminants.
+At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
+Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.

-The EPA requires us to monitor certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly year to year or the system is not considered vulnerable to this type of contamination.
-To help you better understand terms and abbreviations that might not be familiar to you, below are definitions.
+The EPA or the State requires us to monitor certain contaminants less than once per year because the concentration of these contaminants does not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+As such, some of our data, though representative, may be more than one year old.
+In this table, you will find terms and abbreviations that might not be familiar to you.
+To help you better understand these terms, we have provided the definitions below the table.

-2024 Regulated Contaminants Detected
+Regulated Contaminants Detected